neftjs/neft/index.coffee.md

 			true

 		forObjects = (a, b, compareFunc) ->
 			# prototypes are the same
 			if getPrototypeOf(a) isnt getPrototypeOf(b)
 				return false

 			# whether keys are the same
-			for key, value of a when a.hasOwnProperty key unless b.hasOwnProperty key
+			for key, value of a when a.hasOwnProperty(key) unless b.hasOwnProperty key
 					return false

-			for key, value of b when b.hasOwnProperty key unless a.hasOwnProperty key
+			for key, value of b when b.hasOwnProperty(key) unless a.hasOwnProperty key
 					return false

 			# whether values are equal
-			for key, value of a when a.hasOwnProperty key if value and typeof value is 'object' unless isEqual value, b[key], compareFunc
+			for key, value of a when a.hasOwnProperty(key) if value and typeof value is 'object' unless isEqual value, b[key], compareFunc
 						return false
 					continue

-				unless compareFunc value, b[key]
+				unless compareFunc(value, b[key])
 					return false

 			true

 		(a, b, compareFunc=defaultComparison) ->
-			expect(compareFunc).toBe.function()
+			null
+			`//<development>`
+			if typeof compareFunc isnt 'function'
+				throw new Error "utils.isEqual compareFunction must be a function" `//</development>`

 			if isArray(a) and isArray(b)
 				forArrays a, b, compareFunc